 Whether your cycle lasts the average of 29 days, or longer or fewer days, OR if you’re in a perimenopausal, menopausal, or postmenopausal phase of womanhood, these four archetypes are still highly relevant.
 As cyclical beings, all women are mirrors for the Moon.
 You included.

 It was the Swiss psychoanalyst Carl Jung who is first documented to have studied archetypes in depth.
 He identified 12 female archetypes, 7 of which are most commonly talked about, 4 of which I’ll share here.

 Some time ago I read something that felt really significant to me.
 But this was, I can’t remember (but WISH I could!)

 When Jung was very close to dying, said that if he could change just one thing about his life’s work, it would be this: that he’d used the word ‘Spirit’ instead of ‘archetype’ to describe the essential character of an energy type.

 Let that settle for a moment before we move on.
 And let that word weave its way through the rest of what you read here…

-The two cycles – of menstruation and of lunar phases – don’t always align with each other.
+The two cycles – of menstruation and of the lunar phases – don’t always align with each other.
 Every woman is different and she has a myriad of personal energies acting inside and outside of her body.